cbodnaruk/ELAN-Workshop/README.md

 Lastly, but perhaps most importantly, is consent.
 It is important to make sure people are comfortable being recorded or filmed.
 Perhaps you had planned on recording someone in audio and video, but they do not want to be on video.
 Here, you should find an alternative method to make sure that you are still able to capture anything you need, or find something else to record instead.

 > For the purposes of this workshop, we are going to undertake a linguistic elicitation activity used to document how speakers of a language describes the locations of objects in relation to each other.
+The [Man and Tree](https://archive.mpi.nl/islandora/object/lat%3A1839_da98dab1_75df_452a_8575_6b44137801e6) picture sets are run here as a guessing game between two people
    1. Audio and video combined
    2. File management
    3. Audio quality